guhjy/JSmediation/README.md

 status](https://codecov.io/gh/cedricbatailler/JSmediation/branch/master/graph/badge.svg)](https://codecov.io/github/cedricbatailler/JSmediation?branch=master)

-`JSmediation` is an R package aiming to provide a set of functions to conduct a joint-significance test in a context of mediation analysis.
+`JSmediation` is an R package aiming to provide a set of functions to conduct a mediation analysis joint-significance tests.
-Note that `JSmediation` is still under active development.

-## Scope

 The goal of `JSmediation` is to provide a consistent syntax to conduct joint-significance tests.

-This is motivated by the fact that joint-significance tests are less prone to false positive rate inflation like bootstrap methods can be (Yzerbyt, Muller, Batailler, & Judd, 2018).
+This is motivated by the fact that joint-significance tests perform better in terms of false positive rate control than other tests like bootstrap-based methods (Yzerbyt, Muller, Batailler, & Judd, 2018).
 To do so, it provides a family of `mdt_*` functions helping one conducting different mediation analysis.

 Current implemented models are: